85°F Knoxville

 }

-non-interactive ···· -n flag outputs clean text
+• non-interactive mode: the -n flag outputs clean text that drops straight into RMM logs

 Outcome

-space identified98 GB recoverable
+• space identified: 98 GB of recoverable bloat